hashicorp/consul/website/source/docs/agent/options.html.md

     endpoints that begin with `/v1/acl`.
 Any CLI commands that use disabled endpoints will no longer function as well.
 For more general access control, Consul's [ACL system](/docs/guides/acl.html) should be used, but this option is useful for removing access to HTTP endpoints completely, or on specific agents.
+This is available in Consul 0.9.0 and later.

   * <a name="response_headers"></a><a href="#response_headers">`response_headers`</a>
     This object allows adding headers to the HTTP API responses.